trallard/BAD_days/README.md

 The core of this tutorial is built around the [Jupyter Notebooks](https://jupyter.org), an interactive computational environment run in a web browser.

 Before continuing with the material you will need to install some dependencies.
 The basic instructions to do so are described below.
-Install the components in the order detailed in this guide.
+Please make sure to install the components in the order detailed in this guide.

 ## 1. Installing R
-In order to find the latest version of R, you ca have a look at the [CRAN website](https://www.r-project.org).
+You can find information regarding the latest R version on the [CRAN website](https://www.r-project.org).

 ### MAC OS-X
 Get the R binary from https://cran.r-project.org/bin/macosx/.
 Once downloaded install from the .pkg file.